SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

     /-> shoppingList now contains \(shoppingList.count) items, and someone is making pancakes
     <-/ shoppingList now contains 3 items, and someone is making pancakes

-You can access the values in an array by using :newTerm:`subscript syntax`, and passing in the index of the value you want to retrieve:
+You can retrieve a value from the array by using :newTerm:`subscript syntax`, and passing in the index of the value you want to retrieve:

 .. testcode:: arrays